tahczeban/Credit_Risk_Analysis/README.md

 ***DELIVERABLE 1:USE RESAMPLING MODELS TO PREDICT CREDIT RISK***

 For this Deliverable, both the imbalanced-learn and scikit-learn libraries were utilized to evaluate three ML models via resampling (RandomOverSampler, SMOTE, ClusterCentroids) to see which is the most appropriate for predicting credit risk.
 After resampling, the count of the target classes will be scrutinized, a logistic regression classifier will be trained, a balanced accuracy score will be calculated, a confusion matrix will be generated, as well as an imbalanced classification report for analysis.
-The statistical measures calculated included: accuracy-how close result is to the correct value (TP+TN/Total) precision-how reliable the positive classification is (TP/TP+FP) recall-the capacity of a classifier to find all the positive values (TP/TP+FN) F1-harmonic mean between precision and sensitivity (2(precision*sensitivity)/precision+sensitivity))
+The statistical measures calculated included:

+-accuracy-how close result is to the correct value (TP+TN/Total)

+-precision-how reliable the positive classification is (TP/TP+FP)

+-recall-the capacity of a classifier to find all the positive values (TP/TP+FN)

+-F1-harmonic mean between precision and sensitivity (2(precision*sensitivity)/precision+sensitivity))

 <img width="1030" alt="Del1-load data" src="https://user-images.githubusercontent.com/90135381/156424382-f51773d6-434b-435f-9c41-0f3707642dd4.png">